 In the games lots of people keep their starter throughout the game, even though there is the option to not use it.
 This because many of the starters have a solid movepool and set of stats.
 The idea is to assemble a strong team and most players have no reason to ditch what is probably their strongest to begin with.

 The competitive tiers, as well.
 As of X and Y, the Standard or "OU" (OverUsed) tier has just around 50 Pokémon in it, out of a total of 718.
 And up to the top 5 Pokémon in a tier are on more than 20% of teams, which means you'll be seeing the same Pokémon a lot.
-Pokemon is probably the only game on this page that regularly has tournaments only for mid-tier or low-tier Pokemon, due to the fact that the creators didn't even try to balance it.
+Pokemon is probably the only game on this page that regularly has tournaments only for mid-tier or low-tier Pokemon.
 Generally, underused (one step below OU) also has the same few Pokemon being used over and over, though.